 Endress+Hauser has also identified further strategic approaches where the flexibility and scalability of censhare can be deployed.
 Christian J. Geiger: "Shops, extranets for customers and business partners, web services and topics such as the internet of things and Industry 4.0 are very important to us as a supplier.
 And it is of course also conceivable that we could develop our various web presences into a platform where Endress+Hauser can communicate integrally and interact with its customers.
 Here, censhare can play a key role for Endress+Hauser, and I am convinced that together we can take things to the stage where these initial approaches of today will soon become reality."

 Endress+Hauser uses censhare hosted on Amazon Web Services (AWS).
-AWS offers a broad set of global compute, storage, database, analytics, application and deployment services that help organizations move faster, lower IT costs, and scale applications.
+AWS offers a broad set of global computing, storage, database, analytics, application and deployment services that help organizations move faster, lower IT costs, and scale applications.